-MUE 680 Directed Study (3 hours)
+680 Directed Study (3 hours)

-An individual study on a topic relevant to the enhancement of music education, under the guidance of a graduate music faculty member.
-Those electing to perform a recital as a directed study must first pass a hearing and subsequently register for three terms of applied lessons in preparation for recital presentation.
+All students taking the non-thesis option will choose a topic for a directed project with one faculty member.
+Those electing to perform a recital as a directed study must first pass a hearing and subsequently register for three terms of applied lessons (in addition to the 2 term requirement) in preparation for recital presentation.

-MUE 685 Comprehensive Exam (0 hours)
+685 Comprehensive Exam (0 hours)